Care & Warranty

 When placing a Living Plant on timber, it’s advisable to use a Tray or Plate so that the water or condensation or morning dew from the Plant could be contained within the Plate and not transfer (spill or drip) onto the Timber; resulting in watermarks.

 Avoid dragging objects on the surfaces as this will result in scratching which may only be removed by refinishing.
-It is wise to use Coasters to prevent heat transfer onto the Timber as that will result in popping or swelling.
+It is wise to use Coasters to prevent heat transferred onto the Timber as that will result in popping or swelling.
 Also, Coasters could help prevent unsightly scratches too.

 Depending on the finish, you will need to maintain the timber product in various ways.
 But generally, do not store Wood under plastic, as Wood is a natural product and it needs to breathe.
 Storage under plastic encourages mildew to grow on the timber.
 Also, due to Timber’s need to breathe and adjust its inner Moisture Content (MC), slight warping or splitting may be common.